nasirnjs/docker-cheat-sheet/docker-cli-cheat-sheet.md

 For example, a .dockerignore file might look like this:
 ```
 # .dockerignore
 # Exclude the Dockerfile
 Dockerfile
 # Exclude the README.md file
 README.md
 # Exclude the .env file
 .env
 # Exclude the .git file
 .git
 ```
 Complete Example is [Here](https://github.com/nasirnjs/docker-static-site)

+## Environment variables to Docker containers

+Environment variables are key-value pairs that contain data that can be used by processes running inside a Docker container.
+They are often used to configure application settings and other parameters that may vary between different environments.

+[Here](https://github.com/nasirnjs/docker-nodejs-env) is a Nodejs app ENV Example.

 ## docker volume: